1414213/scwin2/README.md

 "IsLeftElseRight": false,
 "Anchored": false
 ```
-Translates sliding input on the trackpad into thumbstick input.&ensp;*RelativeSize* sets how big the range of input from the initial point is relative to the diameter of the trackpad.&ensp;*Deadzone* specifies the deadzone of the thumbstick area.&ensp;*IsLeftElseRight* sets input to simulate the left or right thumbstick.&ensp;*Anchored*, when set to false, causes the thumbstick area to be dragged when input goes beyond the bounds of the area.&ensp;For example travelling up beyond the area's bounds will push the stick towards a northward position while repositoning point 0 of the area to respect that orientation.
+Translates sliding input on the trackpad into thumbstick input.&ensp;For example sliding leftwards will push the simulated thumbstick left and then sliding northwards will push it into a more north-facing position.&ensp;*RelativeSize* sets how big the simulated thumbstick is relative to the diameter of the trackpad.&ensp;*Deadzone* sets the deadzone of the simulated thumbstick.&ensp;*IsLeftElseRight* specifies whether to simulate a left or right thumbstick.&ensp;*Anchored* sets what happens when input leaves the area of the simulated thumbstick.&ensp;When set to false the center of the simulated thumbstick is dragged along the surface of the trackpad.&ensp;When true leaving its area simulates pushing the thumbstick to its maximum degree of tilt.

 ### PadStick
 ```